Vaibhav1956/Tutorial-/README.md

 # Tutorial-
-This is the repository for Creating class time table using html
+This is the repository for Creating class time table using HTML
 <br>
+ Created the Structure for the time table